This 18-point paper caters for students wishing to develop their performance skills. It can be taken in one of the following ways:

 Having been guided through a course of technical and musical study especially designed to meet individual needs, students who successfully complete this paper will:

-- Have an appropriate command of instrument/voice and will be more capable of achieving expressive musical results
+- Have an appropriate command of the instrument/voice and will be more capable of achieving expressive musical results

 - Have an enhanced understanding of the repertoire for instrument or voice